Cryptocurrency regulation in the US in 2023

 Sam Bankman Fried was once known as the face of cryptocurrency.
 The 30-year-old former billionaire founded the crypto exchange FTX (Futures Exchange), one of the world’s biggest cryptocurrency exchanges.
 He had an estimated worth of $16 billion and was at the peak of his career when the controversy started surrounding him.

 In December 2022, Sam was arrested on wire fraud, securities fraud, and money laundering charges from the Bahamas.
 The US Securities and Exchange Commission has alleged that Sam defrauded crypto investors of FTX and raised $1.8 billion in equity.
 However, it was concealed that the amount was being diverted to Alameda by the company.
-FTX was reportedly drowning in debt behind its deceptive image of being a top trading firm.
+FTX reportedly drowned in debt behind its deceptive image of being a top trading firm.
 This was why FTX’s customers’ deposits were misappropriated and used to pay for Alameda’s expenses and debts and make investments.

-Cryptocurrency regulation in the US
+Cryptocurrency Regulation in the US

-At the federal level, the following bodies are responsible for making the required regulation – the Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), the Federal Trade Commission (FTC), the Treasury Department, through the Internal Revenue Service (IRS), the Office of the Comptroller of the Currency (OCC), and the Financial Crimes Enforcement Network (FinCEN).
+At the federal level, the following bodies are responsible for making the required cryptocurrency regulation in the US – the Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), the Federal Trade Commission (FTC), the Treasury Department, through the Internal Revenue Service (IRS), the Office of the Comptroller of the Currency (OCC), and the Financial Crimes Enforcement Network (FinCEN).
 While these bodies have been highly engaged in bringing financial stability to the crypto market, no formal rule-making has occurred.

 Cryptocurrency sales are only regulated if the sale constitutes a sale of a security under state or federal law or if the sale is considered a money transmission under state law, making the person a money services business (MSB) under Federal law.
 Further, CFTC has jurisdiction over market manipulation matters related to crypto assets, considered commodities.